MatthewPeterKelly/ME149_Spring2018/topics/07-single-shooting/lecture-07-A/README.md

   - this is a bit harder:  differential-algebraic equation (DAE)
     - similar to simulation, but there is a big non-linear constraint

+## in Matlab
+- bvp4c:  solve boundary value problem
+- fsolve:  multi-dimensional unconstrained root solver
+- fminsearch:  multi-dimensional unconstrained optimization

-## How to solve?
+## How to solve boundary value problem?
-- shooting!
+- many methods, we'll start with single shooting
 - draw canon example
-- single shooting

 ## Trajectory Optimization
 - trajectory, informal definition: